arctrong/md2html/bin/new_project/readme.txt

 - Write your own pages using the existing sample pages as examples.

 - Look into the file `md2html_args.json`.
-Particularly "Useful links" section items may be redefined there.
+Particularly, commented GitHub link may be defined and uncommented if the writing worked if published there.

 - Consider using alternative themes.
 Have a look in at the variable `"theme": "light"` in the `md2html_args.json` file.
 The themes are stored in the `doc/themes` directory.
     Alternative themes may be created from scratch (using the existing ones as examples) or taken from the `md2html` program installation directory.
 For example:

     - copy the directory `dark` to the `doc/themes` directory;
     - assign the value `dark` to the variable `theme` in the file `md2html_args.json`;